ton-defi-org/ton-offline-transaction/README.md

 ## Step 2: Sign deployment offline

+Make sure offline computer date/time is correct, otherwise all transactions will be expired.

 ### 2.1.
 Ready `mywallet.pk`

   The primary secret stored on the offline computer is the private key file.
 If you only have a 24 word mnemonic (BIP39), open `ton-mnemonic-pk.html` using a web browser (offline), type the mnemonic into the page and use it to generate `mywallet.pk` and save it.
 Never give any unauthorized party access to `mywallet.pk` as access to this file gives full access to all your funds.
 Rename this file for convenience to identify your wallet with a meaningful name (`mywallet` will be used as the name throughout this tutorial).